collaborativebioinformatics/BioAI_manuscript/paper.md

 This work was done at the BioAI Hackathon at the Centre of New Technologies, University of Warsaw.

 BB is a full-time employee of NVIDIA.
 Halina Krzystek is a full-time employee of IQVIA Laboratories, USA.
 JK is supported by the France 2030 state funding managed by the National Research Agency with the reference "ANR-22-PEPRSN-0013".
 Aleksandra Sobieska acknowledges the support of Helmholtz Center Munich, where she was affiliated as a visiting researcher at the time of the hackathon.
 Rishika Gupta was affiliated as a full-time researcher at CiTIUS (Centro Singular de Investigación en Tecnoloxías Intelixentes), Spain during the days of the hackathon.
+SFGLab team is supported by Warsaw University of Technology within the Excellence Initiative: Research University (IDUB) programme and co-supported by Polish National Science Centre (2020/37/B/NZ2/03757).
+The work was co-supported by National Institute of Health USA 4DNucleome grant 1U54DK107967-01 and “Nucleome Positioning System for Spatiotemporal Genome Organization and Regulation”.

 # References